Climate action and sustainability – how can authors make a difference?

 If you are prepared to stop or reduce flying and would like to encourage others to do the same, it’s important that you communicate that you are doing it and explain why.

 If you’re an author, as well as doing the above, you can write and talk about your decision to stop or reduce flying, if not in your books themselves, then in interviews, newsletters, blogposts or at book festivals and other literary events.
-This will ensure that your readers are aware that you are taking the threat of climate change seriously and are willing to make significant changes to your lifestyle in the interest of future generations and the natural world.
+This will ensure that your readers are aware that you are taking the threat of climate change seriously and are willing to make significant changes to your lifestyle in response.

 This may all seem uncomfortably like virtue signalling, but I know from personal experience that seeing you do this will help someone somewhere – perhaps someone you hardly know – make the same decision.